 Support Keiro’s work to improve the quality of life for older adults in Our Community.

-On March 13, 2020, the United States of America has entered a National State of Emergency following the COVID-19 pandemic.
-With information flooding across multiple media platforms, it can be difficult to navigate through the constant updates, and be best prepared on how to keep yourself and your loved ones safe.
+With information flooding across multiple media platforms, it can be difficult to navigate through the constant updates and be best prepared on how to keep yourself and your loved ones safe.

 It is also important to keep in mind that in addition to the COVID-19 symptoms, it is also allergy and flu season.
-Therefore, there may be concerns regarding similar symptoms between cold, flu, allergies, and COVID-19.
-Evaluate your symptoms and call your doctor if you suspect you have COVID-19.
-They will ask you about your travel history and interactions with others.
 Here are the different symptoms for allergies, colds, and the flu:

-As of March 25, 2020, 92 state and local public health laboratories in 50 states, D.C., and Guam have successfully verified COVID-19 diagnostic tests and are offering testing (Testing in U.S., 2020).
+There are several public health laboratories that offer COVID-19 testing (Testing in U.S., 2020).
 If you suspect you have COVID-19 and/or are displaying symptoms (fever, cough, and shortness of breath), call your primary care physician first.
 They can help determine if you need to be tested and can help direct you to the correct testing location (Testing, 2020).
 If your doctor is not providing testing, you can call your local urgent care.
 However, it is not advised to go to the emergency room just for a test.
 In addition, the residents in Los Angeles County can call 211, the Los Angeles County information line, to find providers with tests (Becker & Ibarra, 2020).

 Testing in California

 California is currently working to increase its COVID-19 testing capacity.
-However, until that capacity is increased, Californians are seeing delays or a lack of testing in their community.
 Since there are limited tests and resources, testing should be reserved for people with moderate to severe symptoms and people with underlying health conditions (Becker & Ibarra, 2020).
-Since there is no cure or treatment for COVID-19, a positive test for someone with mild or no symptoms does not change the result of a two-week quarantine, and therefore tests should be prioritized for high-risk individuals.

 Staying informed with up to date information from credible sources will enhance your ability to manage your individual situation during this time.
 Please continue to learn more about COVID-19 by referencing the following links: